 That way you can determine just how much money you can earn through this investment.

 ROI = (Value of the Investment – Cost of Investment) / Cost of Investment

 ROI = (Net ROI / Cost of Investment) x 100%

 If you don't figure out ROI before putting money into an investment, then you run the risk of losing more money than you make.

 Foreign Direct Investment Definition

-The most common form of foreign direct investment is when a company establishes some kind of official business relations or partial ownership in another country.
-FDIs might also include business trades in technology or provisions, and not just capital.
+The most common form of foreign direct investments is when a company establishes some kind of official business relations or partial ownership in another country.
+FDIs might also include business trades in technology or provisions and not just capital.